smartdev0725/allianceBlockNFTTrading/docs/DAO.md

 ---
 # Extra notes:
-* If you are an Active DAO Member and you don't vote for DAO Delegator Subscribers, you have a penalty: you don't receive rewards plus you cannot become an Active DAO Member the nextMonth.
+* If you are an Active DAO Member and you don't vote for DAO Delegator Subscribers, you have a penalty: you don't receive rewards plus you cannot become an Active DAO Member the next month.

-* If someone is voted for becoming an Active DAO Delegator but is not voted to become Active DAO Member for next month, they will become elligible to become both Active DAO Member and Active DAO Delegator, since a DAO Delegator must also be a DAO Member.
+* If someone is voted for becoming an Active DAO Delegator but is not voted to become Active DAO Member for next month, they will become eligible to become both Active DAO Member and Active DAO Delegator, since a DAO Delegator must also be a DAO Member.

-* If an **Active DAO Delegators** won't vote for the project requests, **they loose their rewards and they cannot become Active DAO Delegator next month**.
+* If an **Active DAO Delegators** won't vote for the project requests, **they lose their rewards and they cannot become Active DAO Delegator next month**.

 * The *end-to-end* Financing process is documented [here](Financing.md)